SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.md

 Viewing events remotely with VNC
 ====================================================================================

-Source the VNC setup script, and follow its instructions:**
+Source the VNC setup script, and follow its instructions:

     source /nashome/d/dbrailsf/setupVNC.sh

+If anything is unclear, shoot me (Dom Brailsford: d.brailsford@lancaster.ac.uk) an email or slack message.

 OLD INSTRUCTIONS